-Microsoft Excel provides a great way to summarise and analyse data within a spreadsheet using charts.
-Charts provide a graphical representation of data and allow you to highlight important information or trends that occur.
+Microsoft Excel provides a great way to summarise and analyse data using charts.
+The terminology used can differ between referring to them as charts or an Excel graph.
+Either way it is the charting feature within Excel which will create these eye catching visual represeation of your data.
+Charts allow you to highlight important information or trends that occur.

-I’ve said this before and I’m sure I’ll say it plenty more times but I’m a visual person and have always found it easier to identify and understand data presented graphically rather than using rows and rows of data.
+I’ve said this before and I’m sure I’ll say it plenty more times but I’m a visual person and have always found it easier to identify and understand data presented in a graph rather than reading rows and rows of data.

 Excel provides many different chart types to choose from and within those chart types, you have many different layout options including 2D and 3D charts.

-In this post I want to show you how to create a quick and easy chart using Excel, in fact, you can insert a chart into Excel in less than 30 seconds, actually, in 1 mouse click and 1 press of the keyboard to be precise.
-This never ceases to bring a smile to the face of those who dread charts during training sessions.
-I will also give you some tips on ensuring your data is set up correctly to optimise the way your chart will be displayed.
+In this post I want to show you how to create a quick and easy chart using Excel, in fact, you can insert a chart into Excel in less than 30 seconds.
+This never ceases to bring a smile to the face of those who dread charts during a training session.
+I will also give you some tips on ensuring your data is set up correctly.

 Often the problems that are encountered when working with charts are caused by incorrectly formatting the data which is being used to create the chart.
 A few common mistakes are shown below along with explanations: